teresabowe/furniture-restoration-collective/README.md

 - The responsiveness on the navbar on the mobile was not satisfactory when the shopping bag has a value of over €10,000.
 The search, account, shopping bag icons, and text were moved to a new line.
 At the time of writing this readme, this issue is still present.
 - Lighthouse testing for mobile shows that performance needs improvement.
 The tool suggests to eliminate render-blocking resources.
 A test of removing the Stripe <script src="https://js.stripe.com/v3/"></script> from the core js block in the head element would indicate that performance could indeed improve.
 Currently the alteration of the suggested render-blocking resources has not been implemented.
 - The quotation form is functioning as programmed however all categories are showing in the form currently.
 This has been documented previously during the product UI testing.
 A solution needs to be found whereby only categories associated with quotations should be listed in the dropdown menu.
+- In the product UI to add a product, the select new image button needs styling.

 ## Deployment